 I’m not entirely sure if the same boards were missing from the fence today as in 1963, but either way the impression is haunting.
 If you stop, even just for a second, you can picture two or three suspicious men waiting to step through the same broken fence and onto the Grassy Knoll.

-Looking over the road, we couldn’t be exactly sure where the shot hit President Kennedy.
+We couldn’t be exactly sure where the shot hit President Kennedy.
 We had our suspicions, and I still think they were very good guesses, but it’s just impossible to tell.
 I risked a little bit of life and limb to step into the street and take a photograph upward, toward the window where Oswald would have been perched.

 Directly behind me, from the road, was the underpass that the President’s car entered to escape the scene.
 The underpass is also important because one or more eye-witnesses had been standing against its railing, able to see the scene from a different perspective.